qingquan63/FairEMOL/README.md

 Based on the trained ML models, ensemble outputs considering some ML models can be calculated.
 This part is implemented using Matlab and the codes are in the folder `EnsembleCodes`.
 1. `compute_info`: Process the results of each run in the folder `Result/time_of_starting_the_run/detect/`
    1. Load data stored in the folder `Result/time_of_starting_the_run/detect/`
-   2. Apply ensemble stragies and calculate the ensemble outputs
+   2. Apply ensemble strategies and calculate the ensemble outputs
    3. Store the results of each run in the file `time_of_starting_the_run.mat`
 3. `merge_info`: merge all the ensemble results over all the runs for a dataset into one `.mat` file
 4. `analyse_info`: based on the results, process analysis